How My Condition Can Impact My Sexual Health

 Understanding Your Feelings & Boundaries

-• Start by thinking about your family, cultural, personal beliefs, and values.
+- Start by thinking about your family, culture, personal beliefs, and values.

-• Be honest with your partner about your health needs, feelings, and concerns long before your become physically involved.
+- Be honest with your partner about your health needs, feelings, and concerns long before you become physically involved.

-• Talk about how chronic pain, fatigue, or other symptoms that might affect your energy and desires.
+- Talk about how chronic pain, fatigue, or other symptoms might affect your energy and desires.

-• Remember that you always have the right to say what you want and need in a relationship.
+- Remember you always have the right to say what you want and need in a relationship.

 Focusing on Being Safe in Your Relationships